paulvickers/paulvickers.github.io/_source/_portfolio/radical.md

 Both positions are fixed term for 36 months and are fully funded by the Leverhulme Trust.

 * To see a full role description and person specification and to apply for the research position focusing on the design and implementation of sonifications at Northumbria University [follow this link](https://www.northumbria.ac.uk/work-for-us/job-vacancies/academic-3241-research-fellow-in-sonification-design-and-aesthetics){:target="_blank"}. **Closing date 13 September, 2020**.
-* Details on the post at Newcastle and how to apply will appear here shortly.
+* Details on the post at Newcastle and how to apply will appear here on 19 August.

 ## Project Team
 The project team is: